 Finding a new job isn’t easy.
-It’s not like there’s a universal portal that displays all the job opportunities in the world (although it’s high time somebody made one!).
+It’s not like there’s a universal portal that displays all the world's job opportunities (although it’s high time somebody made one!).

 Information on job opportunities is scattered about in different places, and not everybody is aware of where to look.
 Knowing those places can give you a significant boost in the right direction to find a new job.